DISTANCE FROM CRYSTAL FLY SHOP TO:

 those years.
 He still takes wade trips as well as floats, and is another

-on our roster who spends a lot of time in May and June guiding
+on our roster who spends a lot of time in May and June guiding in the Black

-guiding down in Chile during a former life, so he is
+in Chile during a former life, so he is

 fluent in Spanish, Italian, and also knows some Portuguese.
-Mal has a lot of enhusiasm
+Mal has a lot of enhusiasm for the

-of your leader!
+leader!
 His favorite local haunt is the Roaring

-Fork river, and he knows the hatch and feeding patterns intimately from Aspen all
+Fork river, and he knows the hatch and feeding patterns intimately from Aspen all the way

-prides himself on being a winter fishing specialist.
+himself on being a winter fishing specialist.

 trips on the Roaring Fork, Frying Pan, and Crystal Rivers after cutting his teeth